Racial Equity, Arts and Culture

 - Shawn O. Utsey, Ph.D.

-- Professor, Department of Psychology; interim chair, Department of African American Studies, College of Humanities and Sciences
+- Professor, Department of Psychology and interim chair, Department of African American Studies, College of Humanities and Sciences

 Utsey is responsible for the coordination and alignment of project goals and aims.
 He brings expertise in the area of social and psychological phenomena related to the African American experience.